* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Can you freeze bao before steaming?

-You can freeze bao before steaming it (as long as the dough’s been proofed), but most people prefer to freeze them after steaming simply because it makes the reheating process easier and quicker.
+You can freeze bao before steaming it (as long as the dough’s been proofed), but most people prefer to freeze them after steaming because it makes the reheating process easier and quicker.

-Steaming frozen but uncooked bao carries a small risk that you’ll over or under cook them because the cooking time needed is less predictable.
+Steaming frozen but uncooked bao carries a small risk that you’ll over or under cook them because the cooking time is less predictable.

 If you choose to freeze the bao uncooked, shape and assemble the bao and then flash freeze them for an hour before putting them in the airtight container.
 The flash-freezing ensures that they don’t stick together.
 Use them within 3 months.